feichtip/punzinet/README.md

 | eemumu     |              43 |               43 |       -999 |             0 |        0 | 8.70446 | 0.05      |

+### Example dataset

+Example data that follows the mentioned scheme and was used to derive the results in the paper are available at `examples/training_data.feather` (hosted by Git Large File Storage).

 ### Pretrain model

 In a first step the model has to be pretrained using a conventional loss function such as BCE.
 This is implemented in `train.bce_training()`.